noetl/noetl/tests/fixtures/playbooks/save_storage_test/README.md

 - Missing tables: ensure Step 3 completed (use the script or the create_tables playbook).
 - Auth failures: verify the credential name in `workload.pg_auth` matches a registered credential.
 - Connection issues: check `NOETL_SERVER_URL` and that `server` and `worker` containers/pods are running.
-- Event visibility: if executions complete but you don’t see failure events, ensure the `catalog_id` is set on queue jobs and propagated in events (register playbooks via the CLI so the server sets `catalog_id`).
+- Event visibility: if executions complete but you don't see failure events, ensure the `catalog_id` is set on queue jobs and propagated in events (register playbooks via the CLI so the server sets `catalog_id`).